skip to main content

 A must!
 It's dry at the hospital and you'll be happy to have it.

-You may be at the hospital a while; bring your favorite healthy snacks in case you get hungry between meals.
+You may be at the hospital for a while; bring your favorite healthy snacks in case you get hungry between meals and a reusable water bottle to stay hydrated, especially for those late nights.

 Sibling Gifts